 6. Col v/s Saddle

 Col is the lowest point in a mountain which connects two mountain peaks whereas a saddle is a low-lying area which connects two mountains or peaks.
-Therefore, every col is a saddle but not every saddle can be a col. Cols are usually unsuitable for navigation but climbers often cross them during their expeditions and that is why it is considered one of the notable mountain features.
+Therefore, every col is a saddle, but not every saddle qualifies as a col. Climbers often cross cols during their expeditions, even though cols usually make poor navigation points, which is why they remain notable mountain features.
 The most coveted col for every climber is the South Col, connecting Mt.
 Everest and Mt.
 Lhotse.
 For Saddle, one can do an arduous trek to Ronti Saddle situated above the mysterious Roopkund lake (Lake of Skeletons) in Uttarakhand.

 7. Ridge v/s Arete

 A ridge is a connecting link which joins adjacent mountains or mountain peaks.
 Unlike col, ridges are narrow formations with a steep slope on both sides.
-They are often used by climbers to cover distances.
-On the contrary, an arete is an extremely sharpened narrow ridge which separates two valleys.
-These are formed as a result of the movements of glaciers and the subsequent freeze-thaw erosion.
+Climbers often use them to cover distances.
+In contrast, an arête forms as glaciers move and freeze-thaw erosion occurs, creating a sharply narrow ridge that separates two valleys.

 8. Massif